ChrisGutknecht/smx_advanced_seo_data/sitemap_monitoring/README.md

 ## 1. How to set up the sitemap table in BigQuery

-*  Create a an empty, date partitioned table with the following schema and name it according to your country sitemap, for instance <code>sitemap_de_daily</code>:
+*  Create a an empty, date partitioned table and name it according to your country sitemap, for instance <code>sitemap_de_daily</code>.
+* Use the following schema in the text editor:
 ```
 date: DATE,
 url: STRING,